jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

 /* -------------------------------------------------------------------------- */
 At the outset of this section, it is important to reiterate that, at the time of writing this thesis, there is no single standard available that pertains to the certification of #glspl("swith").
 Certification extends beyond mere bureaucratic processes; it signifies that local or global aviation authorities permit the use of a #gls("swith").
-Only with such certification, commercial application of a #gls("swith") would be possible.
+Only with such certification would commercial application of a #gls("swith") be possible.
 // ------------------------------- subdomains ------------------------------- //
 Considering one of the subdomains in which #glspl("swith") can be classified, namely aviation, it is crucial to understand how aircraft are categorized.
 In aviation, aircraft classification is based on various factors, including the region of certification, maximum takeoff mass, and type of aircraft.
 The region of certification refers to the geographical location where the aircraft is to be approved and operated.
 Different approval authorities and regulations exist depending on the country or region in which the aircraft is to be certified.
 For instance, in Europe, the #gls("easa", long:true) @EASA_Homepage @Mensen2013 is responsible for aircraft approval, while in the USA, this task falls under the purview of the Federal Aviation Administration (FAA) @FAA_Homepage @Mensen2013.